ianding1/ianding1.github.io/_posts/2019-09-13-bash-programming-tutorial.md

 The built-in command to read from the user is `read`.

+### Read a line

 ```bash
 read varname
 ```

-Read a line from the standard input and store it in variable *varname*.
+Read a line from standard input and store it in variable *varname*.
 The newline character is not saved in *varname*.

+### Display prompts

 ```bash
 read -p "Enter your name: " username
 ```

-Display the prompt and then read a line from the standard input.
+Display the prompt and then read a line from standard input.

+### Read passwords without echoing

 ```bash
 read -s password
 ```

 Read a line without echoing.
 It can be used to read passwords from the user.

+### Read into multiple variables

 ```bash
 read name gender